0529bill/0529bill/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🎓 &nbsp; Studying English literature and Big data at SooChow University.
+- 🎓 &nbsp; Studied English literature and Big data at SooChow University.
 - 🏄 &nbsp; in love with surfing